NoriSte/frontend-testing-on-steroids-v2/README.md

 ## Talk walkthrough

-### 1 - Cypress UI
+### 1 - Cypress works in the browser

+There is not an orchestrating Bash script and an orchestrated browser, the tests work directly in the browser.

 Topics:

 - the Cypress Test List UI: allows easy test selection
 - the Cypress Test Runner UI: allows understanding what happens in the app and in Cypress
-- the Cypress [skip-and-only plugin](https://github.com/bahmutov/cypress-skip-and-only-ui): allows to add `skip` and `only` from the Test Runner

-### 2 - Cypress works in the browser

-There is not an orchestrating Bash script and an orchestrated browser, the tests work directly in the browser.

-Topics:

 - everything works in the browser: you do not need to go back and forth from the Bash to the browser
 - everything is logged inside the browser' console: you do not need to aggregate logs anymore
 - easier command understanding: less tools means more trivial understanding and debugging